-Prior to my visit, it came up again and again: Paillard croissants.
+Prior to my visit, they came up again and again: Paillard croissants.
 Even my friend’s partner who hails from France praises them.
-This spacious café-boulangerie is a Quebec City institution, and not just about the croissants — it’s an ideal stop for a variety of sweet treats and a quick breakfast or lunch.
+This spacious café-boulangerie is a Quebec City institution, and not just because of the croissants; it’s an ideal stop for a variety of sweet treats and a quick breakfast or lunch.

 Basilique-Cathédrale Notre-Dame de Quebec